Inland

 205 x

-forces of the human psyche battling it out!
-On the one side: The machine,
+The two major forces of the human psyche battling it out!
+On the one

-symbolising the controllable rationale; the plain logic and the mechanic view of
+side: The machine, symbolising the controllable rationale; the plain logic and the

-linear cause and effect.
-And on the other side: the ghost, representing
+mechanic view of linear cause and effect.
+And on the other side: the ghost,

-nature’s mysteries, the uncontrollable psyche and the endless depths of the
+representing nature’s mysteries, the uncontrollable psyche and the endless

-This struggle, ladies and gentlemen, is going on daily within us and around us,
+nature.
+This struggle, ladies and gentlemen, is going on daily within us

 Winds of Change